Rdelux/Udacity-Project-Submission/Project5/VehDetectTrack_WriteUp.md

 [image4]: ./Images/Test4Output.png
 [image5]: ./Images/Test5Output.png
 [image6]: ./Images/Test6Output.png
-[image7]: ./examples/output_bboxes.png
+[image7]: ./Images/Cars.png
+[image8]: ./Images/Notcars.png
+[image9]: ./Images/HOG.png
 [video1]: ./VehDetectTrack_Video.mp4

-The Rubric Points are listed in this following (https://review.udacity.com/#!/rubrics/513/view) Points
+The Rubric Points are listed in this following link: https://review.udacity.com/#!/rubrics/513/view
-### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---
-### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!

 ### Histogram of Oriented Gradients (HOG)

-#### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+In order to create a feature set for training a classifier, the feature set needs to be robust and effective.
+Even with a rich data set, generalization and over-fitting could be an issue, therefore Histogram of Oriented Gradients (HOG) technique was used in the project to identify vehicle objects.
+The function implementation for this step is contained in the second code cell of the submitted IPython notebook (or in lines 150 through 164 of the file called `VehDetectTrack_Submit.py`).

-I started by reading in all the `vehicle` and `non-vehicle` images.
-Here is an example of one of each of the `vehicle` and `non-vehicle` classes:
+I started by reading in all the `vehicle` and `non-vehicle` images, this is done in third code cell of the submitted IPython notebook.
+Here are some examples of the `vehicle` and `non-vehicle` classes:

-![alt text][image1]
+![Vehicle Class][image7]

+![Non-vehicle Class][image8]

+Visualization of these images and the associated "Cars" HOG features are located in code cell number 4, 5 and 6.
+Here are the HOG features:

+![Vehicle HOG Features][image9]

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.